btcpayserver/btcpayserver-docker/contrib/FastSync/README.md

 5. Verify that the output of `Synchy` and `Trusty` are **exactly** identical.

-NOTE: Completing those steps, under the assumption the software you are running is not malicious, **Prove that the UTXO set snapshot is legit**.
+NOTE: Completing those steps, under the assumption the software you are running is not malicious, **correctly prove that the UTXO set snapshot is legit**.

 ## FAQ
 ### Can I add my signature to this repository?